StevenPicache/visionaries_mobile_app/README.md

 The Visualize Mobile App

   - Visualize is a mobile app that is created to handle a work orders from the Visualize Desktop App.
-The app was created to handle work orders from the Visualize Desktop App and also executing the tasks are
+The app request data from an Visualize API that is querying the Visualize database for the data that the application needs